yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

 *Gripping device*
 '''''''''''''''''

 Note that logic specific to the gripping device has been explicitly omitted.
 You should replace the object grasping and release comments with appropriate commands for controlling your hardware, as running the program as-is will only make the robot point to the object to pick.
-The  `gripping device <#gripping%20device>`__ advanced topic describes an example pick and place sequence for vacuum grippers.
+The :ref:`urcap-gripping-devices` advanced topic describes an example pick and place sequence for vacuum grippers.

 *Cycle time optimization*
 '''''''''''''''''''''''''

 The time it takes for Pickit to detect objects is application-dependent and can vary from a fraction of a second to multiple seconds.
 To optimize cycle time, we perform object placing (step 3) in parallel to detection of the next object to pick, such that the wait time when calling ``Get Result`` is minimal (typically zero).
 This optimization is relevant in applications with long detection times and tight cycle time constraints.
 Its benefits are negligible in applications with fast detection times.

-The  `robot mounted camera <https://secure.helpscout.net/docs/583bfcdbc6979106d37373a0/article/5a54e77f2c7d3a194367fbd7/#robot_mounted_camera>`__ advanced topic presents an alternative pick and place sequence where no cycle time optimization is done.
+The :ref:`urcap-robot-mounted-camera` advanced topic presents an alternative pick and place sequence where no cycle time optimization is done.

 Object detected but unreachable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^